lin-jhe-yu/Reviews_to_Risk_Modeling_Business_Closure_and_Neighborhood_Ecosystems/README.md

 ## Executive Summary

 Restaurant closures represent a significant economic and operational risk in the U.S. food services industry.
 With **17–30% of restaurants failing in their first year** and nearly **50% closing within five years**, operators, investors, and cities face substantial losses from sunk capital, disrupted employment, and weakened neighborhood ecosystems.
-Despite the widespread influence of online reviews—used by **90% of customers**—these signals are rarely leveraged in a systematic, decision-oriented way.
+Although online reviews influence **90% of customers**, they are seldom used in a structured, decision-focused manner.

 ### Estimated Business Impact